Subaru Solterra review

 Sadly, the Solterra seemed to be hit harder by the cold, winter weather than we’d usually see.
 It achieved a rather disappointing figure of 2.5 miles per kilowatt hour, while a Skoda Enyaq we tested at the same time returned 3.0mi/kWh.
 At that rate, the Subaru could only cover 178 miles before the battery runs flat, compared to 231 miles in the Skoda.
 Of course, we’d expect the Subaru to be more efficient in the warmer months, but how much better?
 We’d need to test it again in order to find out.

-As we mentioned, Subaru has kept things simple and is offering just two trim levels and a handful of exterior colours for customers to choose from.
-Entry-level Limited spec starts from £49,995 and comes with 18-inch alloy wheels, a power tailgate, adaptive cruise control, heated front and rear seats and a heated steering wheel, that 360-degree parking camera, a digital rear-view mirror and a heat pump to more efficiently warm the battery.
+When it comes to specifying a Solterra, Subaru has kept things very simple.
+Just two trim levels are available and there aren’t any optional extras beyond the paint finishes.
+Entry-level Limited spec starts from £52,495 and comes with 18-inch alloy wheels, a power tailgate, adaptive cruise control, heated front and rear seats and a heated steering wheel, that 360-degree parking camera, a digital rear-view mirror and a heat pump to more efficiently warm the battery.
 The car is also compatible with the ‘Subaru Car App’ that lets you check the amount of remaining charge, remotely lock the car and even find the car when parked.

 It might not be as quirky as Subarus of old, but the Japanese brand’s successes still come from a determination to do things differently to everyone else.
 In the case of the Solterra, that’s fitting all-wheel drive as standard and logical and easy to use controls, which are then combined with great on-board tech, performance and driving dynamics.
-However, it simply isn’t as practical or efficient as some of its key rivals, a lot of which have much lower starting prices, too.
+However, it simply isn’t as practical or efficient as some of its key rivals, of which many are cheaper to buy.